How long does it take to get a tax refund?

 Key takeaways

-Recent Empower research shows 28% of Americans expect their tax refund to be just under $3,000 this year, with nearly half (48%) of those expecting a tax refund considering it an important resource to combat rising costs.
+Empower research shows nearly half (48%) of those expecting a tax refund considering it an important resource to combat rising costs.

-But with the topic of tax refunds comes one very important question: hHw long does it take to get your refund?
-Read on to get a better understanding of the tax refund process and timeline, factors that can influence your refund timeline, how to track your refund, and more.
+But with the topic of tax refunds comes one very important question: How long does it take to get a tax refund?
+Read on to get a better understanding of the tax refund process and timeline, factors that can influence the refund timeline, how to track your refund, and more.

 The IRS tax refund process